Kodotautas/Data-Engineering/10_Rust_DataFusion_vs_PySpark/README.md

 - DataFusion delivers blazing-fast query execution, making it a dream for performance-hungry geeks.
 - Compared to Spark's bulkiness, DataFusion is a lightweight champ, keeping your costs in check.

 So... ninjas!
-Depends on project, but if you're looking for a modern, lightweight, high-performance query engine and don't need real time streaming then DataFusion should be on your list.
+Depends on project, but if you're looking for a modern, lightweight, high-performance query engine using Apache Arrow and don't need real time streaming then DataFusion should be on your list.